-All non-preparatory supplemental programs are designed to assist employed workers to improve or upgrade skills and increase technical knowledge necessary for employment or to acquire new skills and knowledge for a higher level of employment.
-Special interest courses may be offered as based on public demand; special interest courses are not eligible for Title IV financial aid.
+All non-preparatory supplemental programs are designed to assist employed workers to improve or upgrade skills and increase technical knowledge necessary to present employment or to acquire new skills and knowledge for a higher level of employment.
+Special interest courses may be offered as demands warrant by the public.